• Choose the language / country

 SUPER FAST Screen Printing Emulsion.

-Perfect for exposing even without UV light.
+For exposing even without UV light.

-Ideal for plastisol and solvent-based inks.
+For Plastisol and solvent-based inks.

 Enables a limited number of prints with water-based inks.